Our 2016 Herbstalk Teachers!

-We have 40 people that make up this year's Herbstalk teaching team, including herbalists, aromatherapists, naturopathic & medical doctors, ethnobotanists, foragers, artists and foodies.
+This year's Herbstalk teaching team includes herbalists, aromatherapists, naturopathic doctors, ethnobotanists, foragers, artists and foodies.
 Go on and read all about them below, and click on their websites to learn more.

 Everyone is listed in alphabetical order by last name...